juju/docs/src/en/reference-hook-tools.md

 ### status-get

-`status-get` allows a charm code to query what is recorded in Juju as the current workload status.
+`status-get` allows charms to query what is recorded in Juju as the current workload status.
 Without arguments, it just prints the workload status value e.g. 'maintenance'.
 With `--include-data` specified, it prints YAML which contains the status value plus any data associated with the status.